 Qu.
 Do you agree or disagree with the following statement: When I do my bit to protect the environment, I feel proud.
-February 2020.
+February 2020 Source: More in Common 2020.

 Alongside this pride in practical action is a concern about climate change: